jon-jacky/Piety/editors/ed.md

 for example:

     CRM Buffer            Lines  Mode     File
-        ed.py                 1  Text     ed.py
+        ed.py               514  Text     ed.py
       * notes.txt        104528  Text     /users/jon/notes/piety/notes/notes.txt
         main                  1  Text     None
-    .   ed.md               300  Text     ed.md
+    .   ed.md               335  Text     ed.md

 The dot in the *C* (current) column indicates the current buffer.
 A percent sign *%* in the *R* (readonly) column indicates that buffer is read-only.
 An asterisk * in the *M* (modified) column indicates the buffer contains unsaved changes.
+The buffer size is given in lines (not characters).
+At this time the only mode we provide is *Text*.

 ## Limitations and differences from classic ed and sam ##

 **ed.py** does not support these classic *ed* commands:
 *H h n P u wq W*.
-Some of these might be supported in the future.

 **ed.py** does not support the classic *ed* iteration commands *g G v V*.